When researching Athens online, you’ll no doubt find a few bloggers saying it’s ‘not their favorite’ or ‘not what they expected’. What gives?

 I first visited Athens back in 2011, when Greece was still in the throes of its financial crisis.
 Instead of some glorious ancient city, I was surprised to find a sprawling concrete jungle covered in graffiti.

-Athens almost felt like one big suburb, dominated by monotone mid-rise buildings constructed mostly in the 1960s and 70s.
+Athens actually almost felt like one big suburb, dominated by monotone mid-rise buildings constructed mostly in the 1960s and 70s.
 Its historical center was but a small island in a sea of sprawl.

 In 2020, I revisited Athens and — guess what? — I loved it!